top of page

 Hill Country Meets Modern Warmth

 Warm neutrals and vibrant patterns brought cohesion and character to every corner of the home.
 We layered in handpicked antiques and curated original art, adding depth and personality to each room.
-True to our BBI approach, we emphasized natural materials like wood, terracotta, and iron that ultimately brought this home back to life.
+We emphasized natural materials like wood, terracotta, and iron that ultimately brought this home back to life.

 Interior Design: Blair Burton Interiors